 Investment equity shares are non-voting, can be issued only to members of the Credit Union, and are redeemable under certain conditions at the discretion of the Board of Directors.
 The present value of investment equity shares that are available for redemption are classified as a liability.
-Any difference between the total membership shares and the liability amount is classified as equity
+Any difference between the total membership shares and the liability amount is classified as equity.

-During the year, the Credit Union issued 4,747,819 shares (2020 - 170,599) and redeemed 4,944,609 shares (2020 - 208,590) member shares.
+During the year, the Credit Union issued nil (2021 - nil) investment shares and redeemed 197,978 (2021 - 132,541) investment shares.